Algafix/OSNMA/README.md

 OSNMAlib
 ========

+**NOTE:** This branch implements the new ICD 1.0 transmitted live since 2023-08-03 11:00.
+It will be a branch until test vectors are released for this new ICD, then master and this branch will be swapped.
+**NOTE:** While there are some corner cases not yet implemented, this branch should work correctly with the new ICD data in the majority of situations.
+Do not execute the tests, as they use data from the previous ICD.

-OSNMAlib is an open source Python library that can be integrated in existing receivers and applications to incorporate navigation message authentication to the positioning process.
+OSNMAlib is an open-source Python library that can be integrated into existing receivers and applications to incorporate navigation message authentication to the positioning process.
 It can read the Galileo I/NAV pages when received, store the navigation and authentication data, perform the authentication verification, and report the status.

-The software has been succesfully tested using the official ICD test vectors from the [Receiver Guidelines for the Test Phase v1.1](https://www.gsc-europa.eu/sites/default/files/sites/all/files/Galileo_OSNMA_Receiver_Guidelines_for_the_Test_Phase_v1.1.pdf) available [here](https://www.gsc-europa.eu/sites/default/files/sites/all/files/osnma_annex_2.zip).
-It has also been tested with old test vectors and real live data recorded by me.

 Supports Python 3.8, 3.9 and 3.10+.
 Tested on Linux and Windows.